Math Software Online: MathScore.com

 What information do you have?

-2 people will share 1/8 pound of candy.
+2 people will share 1/5 kilogram of cheese.

 What operation do you use?